Asgaros/asgaros-forum/readme.txt

 * Added: Option to disable counting of topic views
 * Added: Option to allow HTML tags in signatures
 * Added: Option to define allowed HTML tags for signatures
+* Fixed: Use correct background color in profile when using a custom background color
 * Changed: Remove HTML tags from signatures completely when HTML tags are not allowed = 1.9.5 =
 * Added: asgarosforum_custom_profile_menu hook